willmcgugan/willmcgugan.github.io/_posts/2025-05-09-too-much-magic.md

 a + b
 ```

-But it is essence a declarative way of implementing this:
+And yet it is essence a declarative way of implementing this:

 ```
 add(a, b)